February 14, 2023

 AWS Athena is designed to be highly scalable.
 It can automatically scale to handle any amount of data, so you don’t have to worry about running out of resources when querying large datasets.

-Aws Athena: Everything You Need To Know 6
+AWS Athena: Everything You Need to Know 6

 Integration